 As prescribed under GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other than Pensions (OPEB), net OPEB liability, deferred outflows/inflows of resources related to OPEB, and OPEB expense are actuarially determined on a citywide basis.
-For purposes of measuring the net OPEB liability and deferred outflows/inflows of resources related to OPEB, and OPEB expense, information about the fiduciary net position of the Retiree Health Care Trust Fund (RHCTF) and additions to/deductions from the plan's fiduciary net position has been determined on the same basis as they are reported by the plan.
-For this purpose, benefit payments are recognized when due and payable in accordance with the benefit terms.
-Plan member contributions are recognized in the period in which the contributions are due.
-Investments are reported at fair value.
+Net OPEB liability is measured as the portion of the present value of projected benefit payments to be provided to current active and inactive employees attributed to those employees' past service, less the amount of the Retiree Healthcare Trust Fund investments are measured at fair value.